-Although Cinema 4D is known for being easy to use, it can look a little bit overwhelming when you take your first steps.
+Although Cinema 4D 3D animation software is known for being easy to use, it can look a little bit overwhelming when you take your first steps.
 The good news is that Cinema 4D has a very intuitive interface, and once you know the lay of the land, you'll feel comfortable pretty quickly.

 In these bite-sized videos, I'll guide you through some of the key aspects of using the Cinema 4D interface.
 You'll learn what the main windows do, how to navigate your 3D scene, how to move, scale and rotate objects, and more.

 So grab a cup of coffee and a biscuit, and let's go for a spin!

 In part 1, you'll take a quick look at the Cinema 4D interface and what each window is for.

 In part 2, you'll learn how to switch between layouts.
 The default Cinema 4D layout is geared towards general work, and there are further layouts for tasks such as modelling, painting, sculpting and animating.

 You'll also learn how to create your own custom layout.